psp129/AmrutCup/README.md

 # AmrutCup

 Prachi Patel
-Robbinsville
-7810

 About The Project:
 Tournament Tracker personalized for Amrut Cup (Volleyball Tournament) with interactive features and real time updates.

 Built With:
 Node.js